China Construction Bank

-China Construction Bank Corporation (CCB) is one of the "big four" banks in China.
-In 2015, CCB was the 2nd largest bank in the world by market capitalization and 6th largest company in the world.
+The China Construction Bank Corporation (CCB) is a Chinese partially state-owned multinational banking and financial services corporation headquartered in Beijing, China.
+It is one of the "big four" banks in China, and is the third largest bank in the world by total assets behind the Agricultural Bank of China and the Industrial and Commercial Bank of China.
 The bank has approximately 13,629 domestic branches.
-In addition, it maintains overseas branches in Barcelona, Frankfurt, Luxembourg, Hong Kong, Johannesburg, New York City, Seoul, Singapore, Tokyo, Melbourne, Kuala Lumpur, Santiago de Chile, Brisbane, Sydney and Auckland, and a wholly owned subsidiary in London.
+In addition, it maintains overseas branches in London, Barcelona, Frankfurt, Luxembourg, Zurich, Hong Kong, Johannesburg, New York City, Seoul, Singapore, Tokyo, Melbourne, Kuala Lumpur, Santiago de Chile, Brisbane, Sydney and Auckland.
 Its total assets reached CN¥ 8.7 trillion in 2009, and it is considered a systemically important bank by the Financial Stability Board.
-Its headquarters is in Xicheng District, Beijing.
+Its headquarters is in Xicheng District.

 History

 CCB was founded on 1 October 1954 under the name of People's Construction Bank of China (中国人民建设银行 (Zhōngguó Rénmín Jiànshè Yínháng)), and later changed to China Construction Bank on 26 March 1996.
+It was established to focus on financing for investments, in the context of the People's Bank of China beginning to spin off its commercial banking functions.

-In January 2002, CCB Chairman Wang Xuebing resigned from the bank after being charged with accepting bribes while he was employed with Bank of China; he was sentenced to 12 years in prison.
+In January 2002, CCB chairman Wang Xuebing resigned from the bank after being charged with accepting bribes while he was employed with Bank of China; he was sentenced to 12 years in prison.
 In March 2005, his successor, Zhang Enzhao, resigned for "personal reasons".
 Just prior to his resignation, he had been charged in a lawsuit with accepting a US$1 million bribe.
 He was later sentenced to 15 years in jail in connection with the case.

 China Construction Bank Corporation was formed as a joint-stock commercial bank in September 2004 as a result of a separation procedure undertaken by its predecessor, China Construction Bank, under the PRC Company Law.
 Following the China Banking Regulatory Committee's approval on 14 September 2004, the next day the bank (Jianyin) became a separate legal entity, owned by the Chinese government holding company, Central Huijin Investment Company or simply Huijin.

 During the 2013 Korean crisis, the China Construction Bank halted business with a North Korean bank accused by the United States of financing Pyongyang's missile and nuclear programs.

 In 2015, China Construction Bank ranks the 2nd in Forbes’ 13th annual Global 2000 ranking of the biggest, most powerful and most valuable companies in the world.

 In 2021, China Construction Bank ranks the 3rd largest bank around the world in Forbes' 2021 Global 2000 list.
 It ranks 5th in Forbes' 2022 Global 2000 list.